The Question Types Reference¶

 Per-option followups (multichoice, radio, select)¶

-Add a followups list to any option object.
-When the user selects that option, the listed questions appear nested underneath it.
+For option-based types, add a followups list to any option object.
+When the listed questions are relevant, they appear nested underneath that option.

 questions: